 The RBC Environmental Blueprint includes specific, long-term footprint reduction commitments for energy, greenhouse gas emissions, paper, travel, water, and waste.

-We monitor and report progress against our footprint reduction commitments in our Blueprint Report Card.
-We also provide in-depth detail on key environmental indicators in our Operational Footprint Report.
+We monitor and report progress against our footprint reduction commitments, and we also provide in-depth detail on key environmental indicators in the RBC Environment Report.

 With over 20 million square feet of real estate, we are constantly looking for ways to reduce water and energy use.
 From occupying LEED buildings to implementing our energy management plan, we have a number of initiatives in place to reduce the impact of our real estate.

-We purchased $5.9 billion of goods and services to run our business in 2012.
+We typically purchase over $5 billion of goods and services annually.
 We can use our purchasing power to transition our supply chain into a model that better supports environmental sustainability.

 Get the latest info on green business trends, advice